-Bible verses about loving thy neighbor
+What does the Bible say about loving thy neighbor?

 The world around us seems to be at great animosity with one another.